pklaus/universal_usbtmc/README.md

 Uses the libusb-/PyUSB-based [python-usbtmc][].

+Here's how to use the usbtmc shell with it:

+    usbtmc-shell --backend python_usbtmc USB::0x1ab1::0x0588::INSTR

 To use the backend `python_usbtmc`, you need to install the requirements python-usbtmc and pyusb:

     pip install https://github.com/alexforencich/python-usbtmc/archive/master.zip
     pip install https://github.com/walac/pyusb/archive/master.zip

-Here's how to use it:

-    usbtmc-shell --backend python_usbtmc USB::0x1ab1::0x0588::INSTR

 The backend works on Mac OS X and Linux.